AdobeDocs/document-cloud-learn.en/help/acrobat/use-cases/lob/marketing/marketing-overview.md

 ---
 # Acrobat marketing use cases overview

-Learn how marketing teams use Acrobat Studio to streamline collaboration, accelerate approvals, and bring new ideas to market faster
+Learn how marketing teams use Acrobat Studio to streamline collaboration, accelerate approvals, and bring new ideas to market faster.

 ## What's new